Car Insurance in Missouri

 Insurance Policy Cancellations

-If you’ve held your insurance policy for at least 60 days, you are guaranteed that your insurance company won’t cancel your policy for at least 1 year, EXCEPT if:
+If you've held your insurance policy for at least 60 days, you are guaranteed that your insurance company won't cancel your policy during the policy term, EXCEPT if:

 - Your license has been suspended.